 - Next, add in the aloe vera and oil, then place the lid back on the bottle and shake for around 1-2 minutes, or until you can see that the ingredients are well combined.
 As aloe vera gel is used, this mixture is best kept stored in the fridge.
 It will keep for around 3-4 months or more.

-There are a few different ways you can apply this spray:
+There are a few different ways this spray can be applied:

-- Spray mixture liberally onto damp hair, then using a towel, scrunch hair to dry for soft beach waves.
+- Spray the mixture liberally onto damp hair, then, using a towel, scrunch hair to dry for soft beach waves.

 - Spray mixture onto dry hair and on roots for volume and texture without the waves.

-- For hair with a bit if bend, spray mixture all over wet or dry strands, scrunch, and let air-dry.
+- For hair with a bit of bend, spray the mixture all over wet or dry strands, scrunch, then let hair air-dry.
 If waves fall flat throughout the day, spritz again to revive the wavy texture.

 Beach waves hair spray tutorial